GwGibson/Knapsack-Problem-GA/README.md

-# Knapsack-Problem-GA
+# Genetic Algorithm
-Knapsack Problem solved using a Genetic Algorithm.
-The GA is suitable for any problem with a binary cost function.
+This Genetic Algorithm is suitable for any problem with a binary cost function.
+It is tested using the Knapsack problem.